Justice Assistance Grant (JAG) Program and Lottery Funds

 Lottery Funds are only available to the multi-jurisdictional narcotics task forces.
 These funds are awarded in conjunction with the annual JAG awards.

-• Grant applications are NOT being accepted at this time.
+• Grant applications are no longer being accepted.

 Eligible Program Participants

-Government and non-government agency programs that support initiatives to improve the functioning of the criminal justice system and provide assistance to victims of crime; any law enforcement or justice initiative previously eligible for funding under Byrne or LLEBG.
+Government and non-government agency programs that support the JAG purpose areas to improve the functioning of the criminal justice system and provide assistance to victims of crime.
 Grant funds can be disbursed only to a state agency or local unit of government.

 • A unit of local government is any city, county, or other political subdivision of a state and includes an Indian tribe that performs law enforcement functions as determined by the Secretary of the Interior.

-The state or unit of local government (grantee) applies for and receives grant funds on behalf of the local criminal justice agencies or court (the “implementing agency”).
+The state or unit of local government (subrecipient) applies for and receives grant funds on behalf of the local criminal justice agencies or court (the “implementing agency”).

 • Grant funds cannot be awarded to non-government victim/witness assistance programs and domestic violence programs, but a grantee may contract for services from such an organization.